Kylshakty: Geography

 The river starts in the Kokshetau Massif, part of the Kokshetau Hills, in a birch forest on Semenov's Hill's western slope, flows west through Shchuchinsk, and bends north toward Frolovsky Pond before bending to the northwest.
 It crosses Bayanbai and passes two dams before it reaches Kenesary.
-It then flows through Lake Kopa in Kokshetau at an altitude of 223 m above sea level, then past the Zhaman-Karakalpak mountain.
-The river is 246 kilometers away from Kazakhstan's capital, Astana.
+Finally it flows into Lake Kopa in Kokshetau at an altitude of 223 m above sea level, near the Zhaman-Karakalpak mountain.
+Lake Zhamantuz is part of the basin of the basin of the Kylshakty river.